Valentine's Day sale | new release updates

 I walked forward with uncertainty.
 I knew I wasn’t dead because my heart beat as it always had, and I breathed normally despite the heavy atmosphere.
 It was as if everything had been compressed to exist in a way that was just necessary.
 Nothing more and nothing less.

 A warped whisper circled my head and I stopped.
 Searching the darkness brought no answers, and I stepped in whatever direction I’d been facing.
 It was then that I saw it with its dull lamplight that barely illuminated its black robe.
 It seemed to bleed into the darkness as it crept closer, the ticking coming with it.
 I shivered.
 The temperature grew colder with every step of the figure until it came close enough for me to make out its ancient and damaged skull of a head.

 I had rarely felt fear like that before.
 With the figure’s bony face settling mere inches from my own, the dark recesses in the skull’s eye sockets appeared to have no end.
 It was as if the thing was made of the void itself, and the two existed in tandem — together and never without the other.

 “Are you Death?”
 I managed to finally mumble.
 A vein in my neck pulsated.
 My limbs grew cold from the wintry frost surrounding us.

-The being emitted a death rattled moan before lifting the dim candle-lit lamp.
+The being emitted a rattling moan before lifting the dim candle-lit lamp.
 With its other thin, pale hand covered in parchment-like skin, it reached beneath the neck of its black shroud to produce a tarnished silver pocket watch.
 It pressed the top button and the face flicked open to reveal a slowly ticking hand.